uranusjr/cuteshop/README.rst

 Short Version
 -------------

-It’s like CocoaPods, but for Qt (qmake-based) projects, if you know what it is.
+It’s like CocoaPods, but for Qt (qmake-based) projects, if you know what that means.

 Long Version
 -------------